 The mammals of Wadi Rum desert

 At night the small, furry mouse-like gerbils with their long back legs are active.
-Unless you go on a night tour it is not likely you will see these amazing animals.
-In the daytime their burrows are easy to spot by the distinctive tracks the make across the sand.
+Unless you go on a night tour, it is not likely you will see these fantastic animals.
+In the daytime, their holes are easy to spot by the distinctive tracks they make across the sand.

 It takes effort to see Wadi Rum deserts bigger mammals.
-But there are quite amazing animals a few who are worthy to look out for:
+But there are quite amazing animals and a few who are worthy of looking out for: